Common Questions Customers Ask:

 13. Why is my OPT not issuing receipt when it is saying “Printing”?

 14. Why is my OPT displaying “Receipt Unavailable”?

 The paper could be jammed or there is a fault with the printer.
 If clearing paper jam does not fix the issue, you will need to contact your service agent.

 15. My OPT is saying “Insert Card” and is not responding when I swipe my card.

 Try another card and if that is still not responding, repower the OPT.
 If multiple cards are not being read, the card reader could be faulty and you will need to contact your service agent to have it replaced.

-16. My customer’s bank card is being declined at my OPT.
+16. Why is my customer’s bank card being declined at my OPT?

 Check with the customer that he/she has entered correct auth amount (sometimes customers enter their Pin number in as Auth amount by mistake).
 Check with the customer that he/she has selected the correct account and correct pin number.
 If other customer’s cards are being accepted at the same OPT, it is most likely a problem with this customer’s card.
 You can refer your customer to their bank to find out why the card is being declined.